jelly0o0/learngit/readme.txt

 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 GIt tracks changes of files.
-Createing a new branch is quick. line 6
+Createing a new branch is quick AND simple.